-The Gynecologic Oncology Program at the Susan F. Smith Center for Women's Cancers at Dana-Farber is committed to providing expert, compassionate care for patients with gynecologic cancers.
+The Gynecologic Oncology Program at the Susan F. Smith Center for Women's Cancers at Dana-Farber is committed to providing expert, compassionate care for patients with gynecologic cancers, including cervical cancer, endometrial/uterine cancer, gestational trophoblastic disease, ovarian cancer, vaginal cancer and vulvar cancer.
 Because gynecologic cancers can have a wide range of physical and emotional effects, we offer multi-dimensional services to strengthen mind, body, and soul for our patients and their families.
 You are not alone in this journey.

 As a major research institution, Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) is able to provide patients not only with outstanding care, but also with some of the most advanced therapies available.

-Researchers in the Gynecologic Oncology Program are exploring gynecologic cancers from a wide variety of scientific angles – from discoveries about the genes that cause tumors to develop and grow, to investigations of new therapies, to studies of ways to prevent cancers from forming.
+Researchers in the Gynecologic Oncology Program are exploring gynecologic cancers from a wide variety of scientific angles – from discoveries about the genes that cause tumors to develop and grow, to investigations of immunotherapies, to studies of ways drugs can be combined to fight recurrent cancer.

 Our physician-scientists are focused on the development of new treatments for specific subtypes of gynecologic cancers, including PARP inhibitors for BRCA-related high grade serous ovarian cancer.
 They are also delving deep into the genetic underpinnings of gynecologic cancers to find the mutations responsible for the disease.

 Read more about recent DF/BWCC research findings, based on cancer type:

 Combination therapy for ovarian cancer delivers a double punch.

 Researchers look for new ways to treat cancers caused by the HER2 and HER3 proteins.

 Testing a new generation of targeted therapies for breast and gynecologic cancers.